Our recent financial statements

 - £221.3 million GVA and 3,030 jobs in Surrey and

 - £657.1 million GVA and 7,150 jobs across the UK

 Gross Value Added: a measure of the monetary contribution that an organisation adds to the economy through its operations (rounded to the nearest 100) and Employment: measured in terms of headcount jobs supported (rounded to the nearest ten).

 The role played by universities in economic development has long been recognised.
 As generators of research and development they play a central role in supporting industry clusters and make a significant contribution to economic growth.

 Biggar Economics used a tried and trusted framework to undertake their analysis which included taking into account information from across the University and a range of publicly available data.
 Qualitative interviews with key stakeholders were also undertaken to inform the report.

 Key investment projects

-The College continually invests money in improvements for current and futures students in a variety of ways whilst ensuring that we remain sustainable.
+The University continually invests money in improvements for current and futures students in a variety of ways whilst ensuring that we remain sustainable.

-Here you can see a timeline, highlighting some of the key investment projects the College has undertaken in recent years.
+Here you can see a timeline, highlighting some of the key investment projects the University has undertaken in recent years.

 Royal Holloway, University of London is fully committed to responsible investment.